muhammad-bassiouni/photongui/docs/debugging.md

 photongui.start(debug=True)
 ```

-By activating this option, you can open devtools and access the console by right click on the window.
+Now right-click on the window and you can access **Developer Tools**.

-### You can also specify the logging level by passing **debug_level**
+You can also specify the logging level by passing `debug_level`

 ```python
 import photongui